 “This has to stop,” Feather recalls thinking at the time.
 “I have to do something.
-I want to be the one to get this kid out of there and make her life better.
+I want to be the one to help this child.
 I want to be that social worker.”

 Feather then followed her passion through internships at Berkeley’s Child Assault Prevention (CAP) Project and San Francisco’s Child Sexual Abuse Treatment Center, a master’s degree in social welfare from the University of California at Berkeley, stints of counseling traumatized middle school children in Palo Alto, an adolescent unit at a Colorado psychiatric hospital, and a mental health agency in Colorado — which sent her back to California to complete CAP’s certification training program.

 She then managed a regional chapter of CAP, delivering school-based curricula.
 Right around this time, Feather had a revelation: that while educating kids is important, it’s ultimately up to adults—talking to and working with other adults—to protect children from sexual assault.
 So she shifted her focus from educating children to educating adults.

 The sheer scale of the problem, as well as Feather’s passion and newfound conviction that in the end, adults are the ones that need to speak up for children and prevent abuse, led her to found Parenting Safe Children, co-author “Off Limits,” and spend time in prisons and out-patient treatment groups speaking with male and female sexual offenders.
 By interviewing offenders, she learned how they were able to assault children—so that she could use that knowledge to help prevent future assaults.

 Now, Feather shares that knowledge—along with all the prevention strategies she’s learned throughout her career—with parents, grandparents, aunts, uncles and youth professionals at her live workshops world-wide, and through her pre-recorded online workshop.

 These workshops empower adults to keep children safe from child sexual assault.
 Feather makes a difficult and highly sensitive topic less scary, and consistently impresses audiences with her knowledge, commitment, and warmth.